-A privilege tax is imposed on a retailer at the following percentage rates of the retailer's net taxable sales or gross receipts, as appropriate.
-The general rate of tax is four and
+"(a) A privilege tax is imposed on a retailer at the following percentage rates of the retailer's net taxable sales or gross receipts, as appropriate.
+The general rate of tax is four and three-quarters percent (4.75%).

-The general rate of tax applies to the sales price of or the gross receipts derived from a service contract.
-A service contract is taxed in accordance
+(11) The general rate of tax applies to the sales price of or the gross receipts derived from a service contract.
+A service contract is taxed in accordance with G.S.
+105-164.4I."

-SECTION 6.1.(c) Article 5 of Chapter 105 of the General Statutes is amended by
+SECTION 6.1.(c) Article 5 of Chapter 105 of the General Statutes is amended by adding a new section to read: